 The case was settled out of court just before Christmas: The boy went to play in the U.S. But it was not resolved before Hockey Canada intervened on the GTHL’s behalf, arguing that the player was attacking the fabric holding the minor hockey system together.
 Never mind that less than one tenth of one per cent of minor hockey players ever skate in the NHL, the national body argued; without carding rules, and related restrictions preventing players from playing outside their home communities, organizers have no way of ensuring a reasonable level of competition, while coaches couldn’t hold together the rosters they’ve assembled.
 (The North York team, for one, was left scrambling to find a goalie because, by that point of the season, almost all were committed to other teams.)

 The tendency of judges to agree with this logic has only caused hockey-mad parents to get more creative.
 In 2004, a family from Midland, Ont., claimed that residency restrictions preventing their son from playing in the GTHL violate, among other legal covenants, the Ontario Discriminatory Business Practices Act and the UN Convention on the Rights of the Child.
 That latter gambit drew a tart response from Justice Guy DiTomaso of the Ontario Superior Court, who noted that the Convention was intended to protect children from neglect and exploitation, not “to govern rights of 13-year-old boys in Ontario who wish to play for one AAA team as opposed to another.”
-Yet, two years ago, a male player complained to Ontario’s human rights tribunal that residency rules discriminate on the basis of sex: Girls’ teams, he argued, which are fewer and farther-flung, aren’t subject to the same restrictions.
+Yet, in 2012, a male player complained to Ontario’s human rights tribunal that residency rules discriminate on the basis of sex: Girls’ teams, he argued, which are fewer and farther-flung, aren’t subject to the same restrictions.
 The same year, in B.C., a player argued discrimination on the basis of family status after his parents clashed with his coach and the league transferred him to another team.
 His argument?
 His parents had made themselves so unpopular within the minor hockey system that he couldn’t expect a fair shake from its managers.

 Both ploys failed, but the fanaticism driving them exerts an ever greater burden on the system, says Michael Penman, a board member of the GTHL who serves as its legal adviser.
 With the constant threat of litigation hanging over it, the league has beefed up its hearing process into a shadow justice system designed to ensure due process that will be upheld in court.
 Each hearing involves three directors, and the adjudicators have all been schooled by Penman in the ways of natural justice: All parties must get ample notice, cross-examinations are permitted and optics are everything—which is to say, no cozy chats in the corridors with parties who happen to be friends.